Debt Relief Canada – Discover government approved programs to get out of debt faster

 What is bankruptcy?

-Bankruptcy is a legal way to wipe out most of your unsecured debts if you can’t make your debt payments at all.
-It’s a last resort, not an easy way out.
+Bankruptcy is a legal debt relief solution that wipes out most of your unsecured debts if you can’t make your minimum payments.

 • You surrender certain assets (though many are protected).